SugarOverflow/chosen/README.md

 #### Documentation

-You can check out all the information about Chosen at http://harvesthq.github.io/chosen/
+You can check out all the information about Chosen @ http://harvesthq.github.io/chosen/

 #### Playground

 I wanted to make a select box that contained links to other pages.

 This will serve as a very rough and basic functional prototype for a larger project.

 A very simple implementation of an **onchange event** attribute of the <select> tag.